Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

   ![networkTab-fwSubnet](./media/clip_image036b-10-singlesubscription.png)

-### Deploying networking resources in an additional region
+### Deploying networking resources in a second region

 If you selected **Deploy in a secondary region** in the Core steps, you will also configure a secondary region for networking platform resource in this blade.
 This secondary platform network deployment prepares you you to take advantage of capacity in multiple regions, and for recovery or multi-region high availability.